bioconda/bioconda-docs/source/developer/bulk.rst

 #. **Make initial changes.** Typically one person is responsible for this part.
    * For pinning updates, see :ref:`update-pinnings`
    * For Bioconductor releases, see :ref:`update-bioconductor`
-   * If this Bioconductor release *also* uses a new version of R, then first complete a pinning migration and when that's complete then do the Bioconductor migration.
-The :ref:`update-pinnngs` section has further notes on this.
+   * If a Bioconductor release *also* uses a new R version, complete a pinning migration first.
    * For other changes, you will likely need to write your own tooling.

 #. **Commit and push** these changes to bulk.

 #. **Start a run.** Use ``bioconda-utils bulk-trigger-ci`` to start a run.
+Or
+   include the string ``[ci run]`` in a commit message.

-#. **Address build failures.** Once the CI run has finished, inspect all build
+#. **Address build failures.** Inspect all build
    failures (see :ref:`handling-build-failures`).
+This is the time consuming part.
 For each failure, decide whether the recipe shall be skiplisted or whether you would like to fix it.
 In general, spend time to fix highly depended-upon packages and anything else that is obvious and easy.
 For the rest, mark the recipes as skiplisted in the build failure file.
 It will be ignored by subsequent CI runs and put into a table in the bioconda-recipes wiki.
 This strategy is good because the bulk branch update should be performed as fast as possible to avoid redundant work between master and bulk.
 Also, skiplisting democratizes the update effort.
    * Push commits as soon as they are done, so other people know the build failure has been addressed.
 It may be helpful to prefix your commit message with the recipe name, for easy viewing on the `bulk branch Actions